ALERTS: COVID Info

 After finishing medical school she did research at the London School of Hygiene and Tropical Medicine, studying how primary care systems can deliver public health services.
 It was an eye-opening experience to learn about the UK’s National Health Service, to see how medicine operates in a world where access to affordable health is guaranteed to everyone.
 Dr. Rogers returned from London to do her residency here at CHA, where she was awed by the commitment of her faculty and co-residents to CHA’s mission to provide high quality care to the most marginalized populations.
 She became interested in resident continuity clinic as an educational entity, and during residency she led a pilot project of resident-to-resident hand-offs between ambulatory blocks.
 During her chief resident year at CHA, Dr. Rogers took part in the Harvard Macy Program for Post-Graduate Trainees.
 Through that course she developed a curriculum to help interns learn the skills required to be effective, efficient and resilient primary care doctors, which she continues to teach and mentors others in similar teaching.

-After finishing her chief resident year Dr. Rogers took a job as a primary care doctor at CHA, where her daily interactions with patients continued to inspire her to become a better clinician and to advocate for health and social systems that truly care for those that need it most.
-She joined the program leadership as an Assistant Program Director for ambulatory education in 2017 and took on the role of Acting Program Director in fall 2022.
-During this time she has published and presented work on a community-based orientation activity, improvements in screening for food insecurity, and mental health skills for general internists.
-She is thrilled to be inspiring the next generation of curious, compassionate, and driven internal medicine physicians and health advocates.
+Dr. Rogers took her first job out of residency as a primary care doctor at CHA, where her daily interactions with patients continued to inspire her to become a better clinician and to advocate for health and social systems that truly care for those that need it most.
+She joined the program leadership as an Assistant Program director for ambulatory education in 2017 and then as Program Director in fall 2023.
+During this time she has published and presented work (often partnering with residents) on a community-based orientation activity, improvements in screening for food insecurity, mental health skills for general internists, as well as several ambulatory-based educational innovations.
+She is thrilled to be inspiring the next generation of curious, compassionate, and mission-driven internal medicine physicians and health advocates.

 • Priyank Jain, MD - Associate Program Director